 Cons: The target-setting method is complex and companies have had numerous problems identifying the correct data; and the process requires considerable time and resources.

 But what if the hard part were removed?
-What if setting a target were actually easy, could be done, say, in a few hours rather than weeks or months…would that change the equation here?
-In the words of Rowan and Martin, you bet your sweet bippy it would!
+What if setting a target were actually easy, could be done, say, 95% faster than with traditional approaches — would that change the equation here?
+You bet it would!

 Answering these questions usually consumes a great deal of valuable time, but with the Valutus tool, you have the answers the moment you ask them.

 Tracking and updating is also greatly simplified.
 Once your targets are set, you then have to track progress and actual emissions.
-It takes time, year after year, to manually enter the actuals, recalculate—by hand—both your current trajectory and the one required to meet the goal, and to create fresh visuals to illustrate your progress.
-With the Valutus tool however, none of that is necessary.
-Simply enter one number each year and the rest happens automatically—and instantly.
+It takes time, year after year, to manually enter the actuals, recalculate both your current trajectory and the one required to meet the goal, and to create fresh visuals to illustrate your progress.
+With the Valutus tool, however, none of that is necessary.
+Simply enter one number each year and the rest happens automatically — and instantly.